 Vijay Sathe was a professor at the Harvard Business School for 10 years prior to joining the faculty at Drucker-Ito School of Management.
-He has taught in numerous executive education programs around the world and has published five books and numerous articles in academic and professional journals.
+He has taught in numerous executive education programs around the world and has published six books and numerous articles in academic and professional journals.
 He has also served as a consultant to corporations worldwide, and he has advised government agencies and not-for-profit organizations.

-Sathe, Vijay, “The World’s Most Ambitious ID Project: India’s Project Aadhaar,” Innovations, MIT Press, Vol. 6, No. 2, Summer 2011, pp.39-66.
+“The World’s Most Ambitious ID Project: India’s Project Aadhaar.”
+Innovations, MIT Press 6, no. 2 (2011): 39-66.

-Sathe, Vijay, “Strategy for What Purpose?,” Chapter 7 (pp. 103–118) in The Drucker Difference, edited by Craig Pearce, Joseph A. Maciariello and Hideki Yamawaki (New York: McGraw-Hill, 2010).
+“Strategy for What Purpose?”
+In The Drucker Difference, edited by Craig Pearce, et al., 103-18.
+New York: McGraw-Hill, 2010.